irenekarijadi/RF-LSTM-CEEMDAN/README.md

     ├── LICENSE
-    ├── README.md          <- The README file for using this code ├── Dataset           <- Building energy consumption data from Building Data Genome Project that used in this study ├── Figures

-* ! main.ipynb : This is the main file used to define and run the simulations
-* Setting.ipynb: This is a file used to set a number of parameters that are used throughout the functions in the directory.
+    ├── README.md          <- The README file for using this code ├── Dataset           <- Building energy consumption data from Building Data Genome Project that used in this study ├── ! main.ipynb      <- This is the main file used to define and run the simulations ├── Setting.ipynb: This is a file used to set a number of parameters that are used throughout the functions in the directory.
-* Plot Dataset.ipynb : Plots of data
+    ├── Plot Dataset.ipynb : Plots of data
-* Linear_regression.ipynb : Function for the Linear Regression
+    ├── Linear_regression.ipynb : Function for the Linear Regression
-* support_vector_regression.ipynb : Function for the Support Vector Regression
+    ├── support_vector_regression.ipynb : Function for the Support Vector Regression
-* artificial_neural_network.ipynb : Function for the Artificial Neural Network
+    ├── artificial_neural_network.ipynb : Function for the Artificial Neural Network \
-* random_forest.ipynb : Function for the Random Forest
+    ├── random_forest.ipynb : Function for the Random Forest
-* lstm.ipynb : Function for the LSTM
+    ├── lstm.ipynb : Function for the LSTM
-* hybrid_ceemdan_rf.ipynb : Function for the hybrid ceemdan rf
+    ├── hybrid_ceemdan_rf.ipynb : Function for the hybrid ceemdan rf
-* hybrid_ceemdan_lstm.ipynb : Function for the hybrid ceemdan lstm
+    ├── hybrid_ceemdan_lstm.ipynb : Function for the hybrid ceemdan lstm
-* proposed_model_hybrid_ceemdan_rf_lstm.ipynb : Function for the proposed hybrid ceemdan rf lstm
+    ├── proposed_model_hybrid_ceemdan_rf_lstm.ipynb : Function for the proposed hybrid ceemdan rf lstm